cloudfoundation-community/cloudfoundation.org/docs/maturity-model/cost-management/private-cloud-pay-per-use-chargeback.md

   <CtaButton class="btn-secondary" url="https://www.meshcloud.io/2020/12/23/the-2021-guide-to-multi-cloud-billing-and-cost-management/">Learn more</CtaButton>
 </CallToAction>

-## How to Implement Private Cloud Pay-per-Use Pricing
+## How to implement Private Cloud Pay-per-use Pricing

 Now that we covered the motivation for using a pay-per-use cost model to chargeback private cloud consumption, this section looks at key considerations for successfully implementing such a pricing model.

-### Automate Private Cloud Metering and Chargeback
+### Automate private Cloud Metering and Chargeback

 In order to provide cost feedback loops to all IT system stakeholders (responsible product owners, engineers), cost reports must be available on a frequent basis.
 It’s a best practice to provide [Monthly cloud tenant billing report](/maturity-model/cost-management/monthly-cloud-tenant-billing-report.md)s with fine granular listings of the individual resources consumed.
 While considerably more work than an annual cost split based on a pooling factor, proper tooling can automate the entire process of metering resource consumption, applying a pricing model and generating monthly billing reports.
 See the [Monthly cloud tenant billing report](/maturity-model/cost-management/monthly-cloud-tenant-billing-report.md) building block for more details.

-### Build a Private Cloud Pricing Model
+### Build a private cloud pricing model

 A key consideration for building a successful private cloud pricing model is setting pricing up front.
 This is a big shift from the “ex post” model of shared cost allocation and requires a profit-center mindset.

 To arrive at a private cloud pricing model, organizations should study the public cloud market for typical pricing models.
 For example, most public cloud providers charge IaaS services by vCPU, RAM, storage and network traffic, while most PaaS services only charge for RAM.
 In the next step, the platform team needs to calculate its own cost for building (e.g. CAPEX for hardware) and running (e.g. OPEX for staff) the cloud platform.
 When factoring in the expected usage of the platform, platform teams can arrive at a pricing model that will allow them to break even quickly given a successful uptake of its offering within the organization.

-#### Example: Calculating a Pricing Model for an OpenShift Cluster
+#### Example: Calculating a pricing model for an OpenShift cluster

 This section presents an example calculation of a pricing model for an OpenShift Cluster.
 The cluster has been running for a while already, so there’s confidence in the actual cost incurred.